-Legislation sets out for schools the National Curriculum requirements and the local syllabus for Religious Education.
-The school decides its own curriculum taking account of these requirements and organises its own timetables.
+The school decides its own curriculum taking account of the Curriculum for Wales and the locally agreed syllabus for Religion, Values and Ethics.
 It is for the school to ensure that its curriculum meets the legal requirements.

 Standards in Schools